top of page

 By having an environment that is based on respect and discipline, everyone can benefit from Master Lee’s Taekwondo no matter what age, gender, or experience."

-➤ Yong Gok middle School, Taekwondo Sparring Team
+➤ Yong Gok middle school, Sparring Team

-➤ Hyo Sung High School, Taekwondo Sparring Team
+➤ Hyo Sung high school, Sparring Team

 ➤ Bachelor of Arts Degree in Taekwondo from Woo Suk University